 This is a very brief overview of how I try and help students develop their own ideas, create interesting characters, make writing exciting and develop a variety of expressive writing skills.
 Some children are fantastic at some of the skills, but need some support with others.
 The biggest advice I can give is to take some time with your child and see which area is causing a problem.
 Try and remove any frustration: nothing squashes an idea like sadness.
 Give them a chance to develop all of these areas in their writing and you will see them begin to shape interesting work that comes from their own minds: the most important skill of all.

-Each year Keystone supports many students preparing for the 11 Plus.
-The 11 Plus Creative Writing tutors we represent are experienced in the intricacies of the 11 Plus exams and how they differ between schools' assessments.
+Each year Keystone supports many students preparing for the 11+ exam.
+The 11+ Creative Writing tutors we represent are experienced in the intricacies of the 11+ exams and how they differ between schools' assessments.
 We would normally recommend that preparation begins around 12 – 18 months before the exams.